- Former Students

 The primary method for student refunds, assistantship stipends, and fellowship stipends through the Bursar’s office for registered full-time undergraduate or graduate professional students will be via direct deposit to the student’s checking or savings account.
 Students will enter their banking information through the secure Cornell Nelnet system.
 Note: The student must be the primary holder of the checking or savings account.
 Students will be notified by email when a direct deposit refund or stipend has occurred.
 For more information on the process, see our Direct Deposit and Student Refunds page.

 Note: Due to federal regulation changes you may receive a refund but have a prior-term balance that needs to be paid.
-Please check your contact the bursar's office to confirm your balance.or
+Please check your Student Center or contact our office to confirm your balance.

 Credit balances on your e-bill that are not related to financial aid will result in a refund only if you request one from the Office of the Bursar.
 Credit balances due to overpayment by check or ACH transactions will not be refunded for fourteen business days to assure clearance of funds received.
 If no refund is requested, the credit balance is automatically applied to the next month’s charges.
 Therefore, a credit balance on one month’s e-bill may be entirely used up in the following month.